richselby7878/xm-labs-handy-flow-steps/README.md

 # Troubleshooting
 Navigate to Handy Flow Steps > Flow Designer tab > Run Flow Step canvas.
-You can see the canvas used to select each step based on an initial Switch block.
+You can see how the correct step is selected based on an initial Switch block.
 Each custom step outputs log notes.
-If a step fails, you can inspect the Activity Log and inspect the log messages.
+If a step fails, you can open the **Activity Log** and inspect the log messages.

 <kbd>  <img src="/media/run_flow_step_activity_log.png" width="900"> </kbd>

+You are also able to view the source of each step by opening it from the CUSTOM steps palette and selecting the SCRIPT tab.
+As with all xMatters custom steps, the scripting language is Javascript.